How does a reverse mortgage work?

 However, if you use some of those funds as an investment vehicle — say, to buy shares of a stable market index — you could potentially increase the total value of your estate even as your home equity goes down.
 Given the volatility of financial markets, this is a pretty risky route to go down, and we would caution borrowers against using payouts in this fashion.
 At the very least, you should always consult a financial advisor or professional loan officer before considering this course of action.

-Also, keep in mind that your open line of credit will accrue interest over time.
-Depending how much of that credit you use and the duration of the loan, you could gain quite a bit of money through that interest.
+Also, keep in mind that your open line of credit will continue to grow over time.
+Depending how much of that credit you use and the duration of the loan, you could gain quite a bit of money through that growth.

 What time limits are imposed on a reverse mortgage?

 Another question that frequently comes up is what happens if the borrower needs to leave the home for an extended period of time — say, to move into a nursing home or receive extensive treatment for a health condition.
-In those cases, the mortgage lender will wait a year before recommending that the property be sold to pay off the reverse mortgage loan.
+In those cases, the mortgage lender will wait a year before needing to settle the mortgage.

 What are the downsides to a reverse mortgage?